BurdetteLamar/AboutRuby/core/Hash/markdown.md

 #### empty?

 ```
-empty? → true or false
+hash.empty? → true or false
 ```

 Returns <tt>true</tt> if there are no hash entries, <tt>false</tt> otherwise: